jnsougata/filebox/Discovery.md

 ---
-title: "Filebox"
+title: "SpaceBox"
 tagline: "your personal cloud storage"
 theme_color: "#1c42684f"
 ---

 upload and store any file in your personal space drive

-Filebox comes with:
+SpaceBox comes with:

 - Minimal UI
 - Easy file upload